opnsense/docs/source/manual/how-tos/caddy.rst

 **Port**                            Should be the port the OPNsense will listen on.
 Don't forget to create Firewall rules that allow traffic to this port on ``WAN`` and ``LAN`` to destination ``This Firewall``.
 Leave this empty if the default ports of Caddy (`80` and `443`) should be used with automatic redirection from HTTP to HTTPS.
 **Description**                     The description is mandatory.
 Create descriptions for each domain.
 Since there could be multiples of the same domain with different ports, do it like this: ``foo.example.com`` and ``foo.example.com.8443``.
 **>DNS**                            DNS options
 **Dynamic DNS**                     Enable Dynamic DNS.
-As the option above, the DNS Provider is a requirement.
+This option needs the `General Settings - DNS Provider` configured.
 The DNS Records of this domain will be automatically updated with the chosen DNS Provider.
 **>Trust**                          Certificate options
 **DNS-01 challenge**                Enable this for using DNS-01 instead of HTTP-01 and TLS-ALPN-01 challenge.
 This can be set per entry, so both types of challenges can be used at the same time for different entries.
 This option needs the `General Settings - DNS Provider` configured.
 **HTTP-01 challenge redirection**   Enter a domain name or IP address.
 The HTTP-01 challenge will be redirected to that destination.
 This enables a server behind Caddy to serve ``/.well-known/acme-challenge/``.
 Caddy will issue a certificate for the same domain using the TLS-ALPN-01 challenge or DNS-01 challenge instead.
 Please note that his is a complex scenario, Caddy can *only* continue to get automatic certificates if it can listen on Port 443 - so either specify 443 directly or leave the Port empty.
 Having the domain listen on any other port than 443 will mean the TLS-ALPN-01 challenge will fail too, and there won't be any automatic certificates.
 If the requirement is a different port than 443, the DNS-01 challenge will remain the only option.
+This option can also be used to redirect the HTTP-01 challenge to Caddy on a backup OPNsense firewall in a HA setup.
 **Custom Certificate**              Use a certificate imported or generated in `System - Trust - Certificates`.
 The chain is generated automatically.
 Certificate + Intermediate CA + Root CA, Certificate + Root CA and self signed Certificate are all fully supported.
 Only SAN certificates will work.
 **>Access**                         Access options
 **Access List**                     Restrict the access to this domain to a list of IP addresses defined in the Access Tab.
 This doesn't influence Let's Encrypt certificate generation.